iamdarshangowda/starwars/README.md

 2. Backend ExpressJs and MongoDB for storing user login details and authentication.
 3. Search and Filter People
 4. React Query for API calls and caching
 5. Auth Guard for '/people' route.
-If user is not authenticated will be logged out.
+If user is not authenticated will be taken to login page.
-6. Card colors based om skin color of people.
+6. Card colors based on people.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).